-Older Area, Fresh Vision
+Historical Area, Fresh Modern Vision

 New Chapter for Mechanicsville

-This new Mechanicsville housing development and revitalization project is focused on increasing the affordability of quality housing available to the local workforce.
-Instead of federal funds being used to build another apartment complex in the area, the Mechanicsville Cityside project will offer 70+ new or refurbished detached single family homes available under a lease-purchase program.
-This will be a new type of housing offered in the city and Mayor Reed wants to find ways to create more of them for working-class families.
+This new Mechanicsville housing development and revitalization project is focused on increasing the availability of affordable, quality housing to the local workforce.
+Instead of federal funds being used to build another apartment complex in the area, the Mechanicsville Cityside project will offer 70+ new or refurbished detached single family homes.
+All being offered under a lease-purchase program.
+This will be a new type of housing available in the city.
+Mayor Reed wants to create more affordable homebuying options for working-class families.
 By building new homes and refurbishing existing homes in Mechanicsville, Brock Built is helping more people become homeowners.
-We also helped by laying out a quality of life community master plan that includes new sidewalks, tree-lined streets, and vital green space for residents to enjoy.
-Plus, all the new homes being built here will receive green building certifications from the professionals at SK Collaborative.
+We also helped by laying out a quality of life community master plan that includes new sidewalks and tree-lined streets.
+Plus, vital green space for residents to enjoy.
+And, all the new homes being built here will receive green building certifications from the professionals at SK Collaborative.
 “We’re excited to see all the planning and hard work finally coming to pass at Mechanicsville Cityside.
 For more than 10 years, we have worked closely with Columbia Residential and our City partners to see this project develop.
 It will provide families throughout the area a true place to raise their families.” – Steve Brock

-On October 20th, a ribbon-cutting ceremony was co-hosted by Mayor Kasim Reed, Councilmember Cleta Winslow, The Dept of Planning & Community Development, Summech CDC, The State of Georgia, Columbia Residential, and Brock Built Homesto celebrate the project.
-The City of Atlanta has worked with local area residents for many years to adopt a Community Redevelopment Plan for the Mechanicsville solely aimed at revitalizing the neighborhood.
-Special thanks to the U.S. Department of Housing and Urban Development (HUD) for the nearly 6 million in approved funding assistance, without this the Mechanicsville Cityside project would not be where it is today.Sources: MyAJC, Fox5Atlanta, Atlanta Magazine, Mechanicsville Civic Association Image Credits: SK Collaborative
+On October 20th, a ribbon-cutting ceremony was co-hosted by Mayor Kasim Reed, Councilmember Cleta Winslow, The Dept of Planning & Community Development, Summech CDC, The State of Georgia, Columbia Residential, and Brock Built Homes to celebrate the project.
+The City of Atlanta has worked with local residents for many years to adopt a Community Redevelopment Plan for Mechanicsville solely aimed at revitalizing the neighborhood.
+Special thanks to the U.S. Department of Housing and Urban Development (HUD) for the nearly 6 million dollars in approved funding assistance.
+Without this funding, Mechanicsville Cityside would not be where it is today.Sources: MyAJC, Fox5Atlanta, Atlanta Magazine, Mechanicsville Civic Association Image Credits: SK Collaborative